-- 4.16.
-The Arup October 2016 Green Belt assessed the functionality of Warrington's Green Belt in accordance with the five functions of the Green Belt, namely: - To check the unrestricted sprawl of large built up areas; - To prevent neighbouring towns from merging into one another; - To assist in safeguarding the countryside; - Preserving the setting and special character of historic towns; - To assist in urban regeneration by encouraging the recycling of derelict and other urban land. - 4.17.
-The Arup October 2016 study distinguished Green Belt functionality into four categories: - No contribution;

-- Weak contribution; - Moderate contribution; and - Strong contribution. - 4.18.
+- 4.19.
+The Arup October 2016 Green Belt report assessed the functionality of Warrington Green Belt in accordance with the five functions of the Green Belt, namely: - with the five functions of the Green Belt, namely.

+To check the unrestricted sprawl of large built up areas; - To prevent neighbouring towns from merging into one another; - To assist in safeguarding the countryside

+- Preserving the setting and special character of historic towns; and - To assist in urban regeneration by encouraging the recycling of derelict and other urban land. - 4.20.
+The Arup October 2016 study distinguished Green Belt functionality into four categories: - No contribution; - Weak contribution; - Moderate contribution; and - Strong contribution. - 4.21.
 The first stage of the report distinguished Warrington's Green Belt into 24 overarching character areas.
-Land off Smithy Brow, Croft is identified within character area 1 which is assessed as serving a moderate contribution to Green Belt purposes. - 4.19.
+Land off Cherry Lane is identified within character area 8 which is assessed as serving a strong contribution to Green Belt purposes. - 4.22.
 The October 2016 Green Belt Assessment then went on to assess individual parcels within the defined character areas.
-Land off Smithy Brow is identified as reference CR8 and is assessed as providing an overall Moderate contribution to the function of the Green Belt. - 420.
-CR8 is assessed as the following: - No contribution: to check the unrestricted sprawl of large built-up areas - Weak contribution: to prevent neighbouring towns merging into one another - Strong contribution: to assist in safeguarding the countryside from encroachment
+Land off Cherry Lane is identified as reference LY26 and is assessed as providing an overall strong contribution to the function of the Green Belt. - 4.23.
+LY26 is assessed as the following: - No contribution: to check the unrestricted sprawl of large built-up areas - No contribution: to prevent neighbouring towns merging into one another - Strong contribution: to assist in safeguarding the countryside from encroachment - No contribution: to preserve the setting and special character of historic towns - Moderate contribution: to assist urban regeneration by encouraging the recycling of derelict and other urban land. - Overall Contribution: Strong

-- No contribution: to preserve the setting and special character of historic towns - Moderate contribution: to assist urban regeneration by encouraging the recycling of derelict and other urban land. - 4.21.
-The July 2017 Green Belt report addendum assessed all sites that had been submitted as part of the 2016 call for sites consultation.
-Land off Smithy Brow was again, assessed as performing a moderate contribution to Green Belt purposes.
+4.24.
+The July 2017 addendum Green Belt report assessed all sites that had been submitted as part of the 2016 call for sites consultation.
+Land off Cherry Lane is again assessed as performing a strong contribution to Green Belt purposes.